How to tune SQL to a system operating with MySQL Part 2 ~SQL analysis~

 ALL A full scan of the table is being performed, so it is heavy.
 Use an index.

-used index, if NULL it is not used
+Used index, NULL means not used

 [Reference]